SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 For the `Demonstrator/Basic` configuration/layout, these are:

-- `calo_details`    : collect all Geant4 step hits from the calo, xcalo and gveto sensitive detectors
+- `calo_details` : collect  all Geant4 step hits from  the calo, xcalo
+  and gveto sensitive detectors
-- `tracker_details` : collect all Geant4 step hits from within volumes in the tracker part of the detector
+- `tracker_details` : collect all Geant4 step hits from within volumes
+  in the tracker part of the detector
-- `source_details`  : collect all Geant4 step hits from within volumes in the source part of the detector
+- `source_details` : collect all Geant4  step hits from within volumes
+  in the source part of the detector
-- `all_details`     : collect all Geant4 step hits from any volumes of interest
+- `all_details`     : collect all Geant4 step hits from any volumes of
-                      (shortcut for the `calo_details+tracker_details+source_details` rule)
+  interest (shortcut for the `calo_details+tracker_details+source_details` rule)

-The  activation   of  some   additional  output   is  done   with  the
-\@simulation:output_profile variant  parameter.
-It  may be  limited by geometry options,  for example the `source_details`  output profile is not available with the `HalfCommissioning` geometry layout.
+The  activation   of  some   additional  output   is  done   with  the `@simulation:output_profile` variant  parameter.
+It may be  limited by geometry options,  for example the `source_details`  output profile is not available with the `HalfCommissioning` geometry layout because the source frame is not available in this layout.

 Be aware that using this feature  implies that the simulation will use additional CPU  and the output  file will use  a lot of  storage.
 This